Activity 1.6 - Examination of the barriers achieving to better nitrogen management

 The second and third tasks focus on special challenges, linked to the food system and to human consumption choices, respectively, especially as these link to behavioural change among farmers, land managers and citizens.
 Finally, the last task explores the options for overcoming barriers to change, including the potential for developing ‘the gravity of common cause’ though the full nitrogen approach.

-Activity 1.6 will be delivered under Component 1.
+Activity 1.6 is being delivered under Component 1.
 The diagram below shows the tasks and task outputs deliviered for this activity.